AviatrixSystems/Controller-HA-for-AWS/README.md

 ### Description
 This CloudFormation script will create the following:

-* One Aviatrix Controller EC2 Instance (named AviatrixController).
+* An Aviatrix Autoscaling group with size 1, launching an EC2 Instance (named AviatrixController).
+* An SNS topic named `AviatrixController`.
+* An autoscaling group named `AviatrixController`.
 * One Aviatrix Security Group (named AviatrixSecurityGroup).
 * One Aviatrix Role for EC2 (named aviatrix-role-ec2) with corresponding role policy (named aviatrix-assume-role-policy).
 [Click here for this policy details](https://s3-us-west-2.amazonaws.com/aviatrix-download/iam_assume_role_policy.txt)
 * One Aviatrix Role for Lambda function (named aviatrix-role-app) with corresponding role policy (named aviatrix-app-policy) [Click here for this policy details](https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt)